MrAndrew/The-Scoop/README.md

 ### Bonus: YAML Saving and Loading

+I was tasked with implementing a way to save the database information so that it was not lost when closing the server because the starter code didn't include a way to save it.

-Currently every time you start and stop your server, your database object will get erased as it isn't being saved anywhere.
-There are many potential formats for saving the database object to ensure it is able to be restored.
-For this project, as a bonus, we encourage you to use YAML.
-You will write two functions, one that saves your database object to YAML after each server call, and another that loads the database object when the server starts.
-We have implemented the logic for calling these functions, it is your task to find appropriate JavaScript modules for this functionality and writing the following functions:
+I had to write two functions, one that saves the database object to YAML after each server call, and another that loads the database object when the server starts.
+The implemented logic for calling these functions was present, it was my task to find the appropriate JavaScript modules for this functionality and writing the following functions:

 **loadDatabase**